gdm85/distrilock/README.md

 * **Websockets** with binary messages, only with `bin/distrilock-ws`
 * **Websockets** with text (JSON) messages, only with `bin/distrilock-ws`

-Additionally, these clients can be made concurrency-safe if you plan to re-use a connection for multiple locks if they are wrapped with `concurrent.New`.
+Additionally, these clients can be made concurrency-safe by wrapping them with `concurrent.New`; this would allow to save the time of the TCP connection setup and re-use the connection.

 A minimal example is available in [example/main.go](./example/main.go).